massgov/openmass/README.md

 ###### Notes
 - The site is browseable at https://mass.local
-- It takes a few minutes for the `dbmass` container start up.
+- It takes a few minutes for the `db` container start up.
 - [You may override ddev config locally](https://ddev.readthedocs.io/en/stable/users/extend/config_yaml/).
 For example, create a `.ddev/config.personal.yml` file and add a line `dbimage: massgov/mysql-sanitized:latest` to use our less sanitized DB.
 - Similarly, rename [.ddev/config.arm.yaml.example](https://github.com/massgov/openmass/blob/develop/.ddev/config.arm.yaml.example) to config.arm.yaml in order to use ARM containers suitable for the Apple M1 Macs.
-- Since we use a custom `dbmass` service and not DDEV's usual `db`, some DDEV DB commands will not work here. @todo try to improve this.
 - Mass Digital team members: see additional information at [Mass Digital Developers](https://github.com/massgov/massgov-internal-docs/blob/master/development-massgov-team.md).

 ## Pull Requests